sanger-cellular-informatics/Targeton-Designer/README.md

 ### 3.7 Primer3 Sequence FASTA

 For each target, Primer Designer outputs a FASTA file containing the genomic sequence used by Primer3.
-This takes into account setting for `flanking_region` [Running Primer3](#223-running-primer3).
+This take into account the setting for `flanking_region` [Running Primer3](#223-running-primer3).

 File name:
 ```